 - Rinse 1 cup whole, dried green lentils under running water, then boil them with 2½ cups water until just tender, about 20 minutes.

-- Drain, then divide up the batch and portion the lentils into one-cup servings, then store these cooked lentils in a tightly sealed freezer container or bag for up to a month.
+- Drain, then divide up the batch and portion the lentils into 1 cup servings, then store these cooked lentils in a tightly sealed freezer container or bag for up to a month.

 - To thaw, simply move a pre-portioned container from the freezer to the refrigerator the night before.

 - A 540 mL can of lentils drained is approximately equivalent to 2 cups of cooked lentils.